 Middle East respiratory syndrome (MERS).
 This is a respiratory disease caused by a type of coronavirus that was first reported in Saudi Arabia in 2012.
 Its symptoms include fever, cough, and shortness of breath.
 According to the CDC, it is fatal in 30% to 40% of cases.
-Only two people tested positive for MERS in the US, both in 2014.
+Only two people tested positive for MERS in the US, both in 2014 (CDC, 2021b).

 Mitigation.
 To reduce the impact of something.
-Because COVID-19 could not be contained, countries are now in the mitigation phase, hoping to slow its spread so health systems aren’t overwhelmed with cases at one time.
+When COVID-19 could not be contained, countries entered athe mitigation phase, hoping to slow its spread so health systems aren’t overwhelmed with cases at one time.

 National emergency.
-President Trump declared the COVID-19 pandemic to be a national emergency on March 14.
-The declaration unlocked federal disaster relief funding, to be distributed to state and local governments to combat the virus.
+The COVID-19 pandemic was declared a national emergency on March 14, 2020.
+This declaration unlocked federal disaster relief funding to be distributed to state and local governments to combat the virus.